cfjedimaster/raymondcamdendotcom/content/post/2017/09/13/quick-web-dev-tip-everyone-knows.md

 &gt;
 </code></pre>

-So... right now some people are probably skaing their heads and wondering why I even bothered to blog this.
+So... right now some people are probably shaking their heads and wondering why I even bothered to blog this.
 But even today I'll find myself doing a "write/reload/type/hit button/test" cycle for a few minutes before I remember I can set a default to speed things up a bit.
 I'll normally include line breaks as I did above to remind myself to remove it later.

 I know there's browser extensions that can also pre-fill forms, but this is quicker and simpler to setup.